-In this new world of work, organizations have had to make many adjustments to the way people work.
-We have gone from an office full of people prior to the pandemic, to people working primarily from their homes in the midst of the pandemic, and now in the new normal, back to an environment where some people are physically in their offices, while others are working remotely.
+In the past few years, organizations have had to make many adjustments to the way people work.
+We have gone from an office full of people prior to the pandemic, to people working primarily from their homes in the midst of the pandemic, and now back to an environment where most workers are physically in their offices, while others are working remotely or hybrid.
 Today’s workplace is also tomorrow’s workplace – a hybrid balance of working in the office and remotely.

-In this new world of work, organizations have had to make many adjustments to the way people work.
-We have gone from an office full of people prior to the pandemic, to people working primarily from their homes in the midst of the pandemic, and now in the new normal, back to an environment where some people are physically in their offices, while others are working remotely.
+In the past few years, organizations have had to make many adjustments to the way people work.
+We have gone from an office full of people prior to the pandemic, to people working primarily from their homes in the midst of the pandemic, and now back to an environment where most workers are physically in their offices, while others are working remotely or hybrid.
 Today’s workplace is also tomorrow’s workplace – a hybrid balance of working in the office and remotely.

 Additionally, the survey showed that while in the office, most workers preferred planned, structured meetings and collaboration, while doing their “heads-down” work at home, where there may be fewer interruptions.
 A hybrid meeting is a meeting where face-to-face attendees connect virtually with remote attendees in a way that all participants feel equally engaged.
 To achieve this goal, the right technology must be put into place.
-The Barco survey, carried out in September 2020, delves into what workers require to be productive in a hybrid work environment.
+The Barco survey delves into what workers require to be productive in a hybrid work environment.
 The insights in the report are based on the findings of an international study of 1,750 white collar workers from seven countries: The UK, US, Australia, India, France, Germany and the United Arab Emirates, and included a mix of all generations from Gen Z to Baby Boomers.

 To gain a better understanding of what constitutes a productive work environment, we asked David Fitzgerald, VP, Global Alliances from Barco several questions about the survey results: